teretzdev/FilmAgent/README.md

 ## 🌟 Generating Images and Video Sequences

-This section provides a step-by-step guide to generate images and video sequences using FilmAgent.
-It also includes instructions for exporting images with sequential labels and showcases examples for various scenarios.
+This section provides a detailed guide to generate images and video sequences using FilmAgent.
+It includes instructions for exporting images with sequential labels and showcases examples for various scenarios.

 ### Prerequisites